photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 !!! note ""
     If you see no errors or no logs at all, you may have started the server on a different host and/or port.
-There could also be an issue with your browser, ad blocker, or firewall settings.
+There could also be an [issue with your browser](browsers.md), browser plugins, firewall settings, or other tools you may have installed.

 To enable [debug mode](../config-options.md), add this to the environment variables of the `photoprism` service in your `docker-compose.yml` and restart for changes to take effect: